technosmarter/subscribe-system-in-php/README.md

 execute PHP code without page refreshing.
 If you want to create subscribe and unsubscribe system in PHP with MYSQL database then you can do it with it.

-Features
+# Features
-Subscribe form
+Subscribe form <br>
-Responsive form
+Responsive form <br>
-Unsubscribe
+Unsubscribe <br>
-Confirm all emails
+Confirm all emails <br>
-No spam
+No spam <br>
 # Technology Used
-PHP
+PHP <br>
-MYSQL
+MYSQL <br>
-AJAX
+AJAX <br>
-Bootstrap
+Bootstrap <br>
-jQuery
+jQuery<br>

 # Installation
-This is the complete source code for the Subscribe system in PHP with MYSQL database.
+This is the complete source code for the <a href="https://technosmarter.com/item/subscribe-system-in-php-and-ajax-source-code">Subscribe system in PHP with MYSQL database </a>.<br>
-First of all, get subscribe and unsubscribe system in PHP from here .
+1. First of all, get subscribe and unsubscribe system in PHP from here .<br>
 You can watch demo in demo section.
-Get Subscribe system and download zip file .
+Get Subscribe system and download zip file .<br>
 Extract zip file and move on your server .
-You can execute it on your local server or live server.
+You can execute it on your local server or live server.<br>
 Import database from the database folder .
-You can find database folder .
+You can find database folder .<br>
-Edit config.php file and set your host , database name , username and password .
+Edit config.php file and set your host , database name , username and password .<br>
 Execute the code .
-You can contact for any help and support .
+You can contact for any help and support .<br>
 This is complete source code for Subscribe system in PHP and MYSQL .
 You will get instant reply feature in this subscribe system in PHP.
 # Developer